-The horror genre is beginning to move more solidly into a phase where the audience discovers the ‘true identity’ of the monster and finds that in fact we are looking into a mirror.
-Horror is at its most powerful when we recognise a little of ourselves in the monster, which is the coming-off-of-a-mask at a deep, thematic level.
-This separates the low-quality horror stories from the great ones.
+The horror genre is beginning to move more solidly into a phase where the audience discovers the ‘true identity’ of the monster and finds that in fact we are looking at the darkest parts of ourselves.
+This is widely known as The Shadow In The Hero.

 Types Of Masks In Storytelling